-I apologise if many of you are still confused on how to implement our new and exciting teaching programs this term due to the lack of training.
+I apologise if many of you are still confused with how to implement our new and exciting teaching programs this term due to the lack of training.
 In some ways, it was lucky the six weeks holiday arrived when it did, as I am sure you were able to read up on it further.
-I have penciled in some extra meetings in addition to staff meetings so we can catch up with training.
+I have pencilled in some extra meetings in addition to staff meetings so we can catch up with the training.
 I intend to carry out some learning walks in the first two weeks to see how it’s all going.

 I realise you probably didn’t have time in the last week of term to meet up with your colleagues to plan for the autumn term.
-For those of you who have to plan everything yourself because you in a one form entry year group, don’t worry; I won’t expect all of your planning to be completed until the third day back.
+For those of you who have had to plan everything yourself, because you in a one form entry year group, don’t worry, I won’t expect all your planning to be completed until the third day back.
 I trust this will give you the quality time you need to ensure all areas of the curriculum are planned for in a creative manner.

-I also realise that we are only back for three days in the first week but could we have a staff meeting after work on the first teaching day.
-I realise we had an inset on the first day back but we ran out of time and I have some important Ofsted information to share with you.
+I also realise that we are only back for three days in the first week, but we will have a staff meeting after work on the first teaching day.
+I realise we had an inset on the first day back, but we ran out of time and I have some important Ofsted information to share with you.

 Have a great few days with your new class.

-PPS Please make sure you regularly check your emails over the next few days, as this is how I will be communicating with you this term (I know we are a small school, but emailing means I can contact you more easily).
+PPS.
+Please make sure you regularly check your emails over the next few days, as this is how I will be communicating with you this term.
+I know we are a small school but emailing means I can contact you more easily.